-- Camp visitor orientation sheets could be provided for adult visitors. - O Do you have a handout with some quick references for visitors? - Where are bathrooms located?
-Which if any are "off limits" to visitors? - O Where is the dining hall? - O What are the mealtimes? - O How does a visitor purchase a meal? - Where is the trading post? (and what does that word mean?) - O Where is the smoking area? - O What is the policy about pets in camp? - What does a visitor need to do to check out a camper? - These questions and others may be addressed in a simple visitor guide - Pre-numbered identification tags are helpful to keep track of tags and guest book information. - o These IDs should be easily identifiable - Explaining the tag and where it should be displayed should be a part of the visitor check-in process - Do you have enough tags for the highest demand, or is there a different identification for a high-volume situation? - Visitors' identification tags should be different from those used for campers, staff, and unit leaders. - o Do the staff and all campers know what the visitor tag looks like? - Do the staff and campers know what to do if they see someone who does not have the identification on? - All visitors should sign out upon the conclusion of their visit. - o This process should be explained upon check-in of the visitor

-Do: Distribute sample sign-in sheets and visitor orientation sheets. (provided by the host council.)
+• Camp visitor orientation sheets could be provided for adult visitors. • Do you have a handout with some quick references for visitors?
+Where are bathrooms located?
+Which if any are "off limits" to visitors?
+Where is the dining hall? • What are the mealtimes?
+Where is the trading post? (and what does that word mean?) • Where is the smoking area? • What is the policy about pets in camp? • What does a visitor need to do to check out a camper?
+These questions and others may be addressed in a simple visitor guide • Pre-numbered identification tags are helpful to keep track of tags and guest book information.
+These IDs should be easily identifiable Explaining the tag and where it should be displayed should be a part of the visitor check-in process Do you have enough tags for the highest demand, or is there a different identification for a high-volume situation? • Visitors' identification tags should be different from those used for campers, staff, and unit leaders.
+Do the staff and all campers know what the visitor tag looks like? • Do the staff and campers know what to do if they see someone who does not have the identification on?
+All visitors should sign out upon the conclusion of their visit.
+This process should be explained upon check-in of the visitor o This process should be explained upon check-in or the visitor Do: Distribute sample sign-in sheets and visitor orientation sheets. (provided by the host council.)
 Whenever a person is spotted in camp without a visitor's name tag or camp participant identification that person should be escorted to the office to sign in so staff personnel can determine why that person is on camp property.
 Be attentive to the personal appearance, posture, mannerisms, vocal tone, and facial expressions of any visitor.
 Ask: What should you do if you have a potential unauthorized visitor at camp?
-Discuss ideas which could include:

-- Report the unauthorized visitor's presence to the camp director and/or professional advisor. - The camp director or professional advisor approaches the unwanted guest to determine why they are at camp. - Ask them to leave the property.
-Keep them in sight until they are gone. - Contact law enforcement if they refuse to leave all while keeping them in sight until authorities arrive.
+Discuss ideas which could include: Report the unauthorized visitor's presence to the camp director and/or Report the unautionized visitor's presence to the camp director and/or professional advisor.
+Unwanted Guests 1.
+Report their presence to the camp interctor and/or Professional advisor.
+2. The camp director or professional advisor should approach the unwanted guest to determine the reason for being in camp.
+The camp director or professional advisor approaches the unwanted guest to determine why they are at earns Ask the unwanted guest to leave the property.
+Keep them within sight until they have. to determine why they are at camp.
+If they do not leave the camp property when asked to, contact law enforcement, all the while maintaining • Ask them to leave the property.
+Keep them in sight until they are gone. byo contact way mem.
+Contract loss on tenno and it then such that a loss of the loss of the loss of the second se

+• Contact law enforcement if they refuse to leave all while keeping them in sight until authorities arrive.